netscout2001/ha-filaman-system/README.md

 A filament management system for 3D printing with spool tracking, AMS integration, and multi-user support.
 This add-on is based on [FilaMan - Filament Management System](https://github.com/Fire-Devils/filaman-system).

+## Features
+- HTTPS Support: Optional HTTPS support via nginx reverse proxy.
+SSL can be enabled or disabled via the add-on options.
+- Self-signed Certificate: If SSL is enabled and no certificate is found at the configured path, a self-signed certificate is automatically generated.
+- Let's Encrypt Support: Certificates managed by the Home Assistant Let's Encrypt add-on are supported via the /ssl/ volume mapping.

 ## Notes
 1. **Version numbering**
    - Using **x.x.x-x** format.